mugraph-payments/mugraph/README.md

 And unlike a block in a blockchain, those messages are propagated at the **speed of gossip**.
 There is no artificial restriction on throughput, it will be as fast as the slowest component, be it network, processing or latency between nodes.

-The most astute of you might have realized that there's one thing that our Gossip protocol does not guarantee at all: **ordering**.
+The most astute of you might have realized that there's one thing that our Gossip protocol does not guarantee any form of ordering at all, but we can fix that.

+Beyond the HLC, we track two more sources of causality: two "parents" for each message, one from the node that originated the transaction, and another one from another node.

 ### Hashgraphs: Gossip About Gossip